SUBMISSIONS FOR THIS GRANT ARE CURRENTLY CLOSED.

 - The $500 Diverse Worlds grant is intended for work that best presents a diverse world, regardless of the writer’s background.

 Writers may apply for either or both grants.
 Please note: your project does not need to center on identity issues.
 We also do not expect or want work that simply attempts to check off all the boxes in a tokenistic way, but rather are looking for writing that offers deep characterization, complex cultural landscapes, and strong literary quality overall.
 The submitted project, however, must be a work of speculative fiction.

 For example, an excellent novel is Nicola Griffith’s award-winning Slow River, which features queer women protagonists; another is Lois McMaster Bujold’s Miles Vorkosigan series, whose white male protagonist deals with a host of personal disability issues, while ethnic, gender, and other issues play out in the cultural background.
 Other examples of diverse worlds include:

-- Malinda Lo’s work — race, gender, sexual orientation tion (YA)
+Malinda Lo’s work — race, gender, sexual orientation (YA)

 - The grants are designed to foster new, in-progress work (rather than recognizing already published work).
 We intend that grant funds will facilitate completing the work.

 - Preference will be given to book-length works (novels, collections of short stories).
-Nonfiction, poetry, and editorial projects are not currently eligible.
+Nonfiction, poetry, picture books, and editorial projects are not currently eligible.